 Boil the raspberries with the sugar until sugar dissolves.
 Strain and allow to cool.

 III.
-Pate a Bombe (see here
+Pate a Bombe (see here for recipe)

 IV.
 Raspberry Mousse (adapted from Cannelle et Vanille)